Canada-Wide Science Fair: Awards

 Almost $1 million in awards and scholarships is given out each year at the Canada-Wide Science Fair.

 Bronze, silver, and gold medals are awarded to outstanding projects in each age/grade category (see above).
 Challenge awards are presented for the best project in each of seven STEM challenges (discovery, energy, environment, health, information, innovation and resources) for each age/grade category.
 Sponsored special awards are also offered.

 Three Grand Awards recognize the top project from the gold medal winners in each age/grade category: The Best Project Award (including $2,500 cash) is presented to the top overall project, regardless of category.
 The top projects from the two remaining categories receive Platinum Awards, which include $1,000 cash.
 Two or three of the platinum award winners compete at the European Union Contest for Young Scientists.
+Canadian students have won EUCYS core prizes (first, second, and third prizes) for the past five consecutive years.
+Notable winners include Liam Desre, Gurnoor Kaur, Sara Waqas, and Evan Budz.

 Host Cities

 Below is a list of host cities of the Canada Wide Science Fair.